 I write to push back the walls of our shrinking world.

 The outside world is becoming increasingly difficult to navigate.

 My love, my Dennis is shrinking in his abilities, leaving behind the shoreline of capable living.

 We are huddled together as we draw a chalk line around our remaining strength as we rage “NO YOU CAN TAKE NO MORE!!!!, WE CANNOT BEAR IT!”

 And then more is taken and we do bear it.
 Once again we redraw the line around us, staking a claim on our life together.
 Fiercely defending our life.

 I feel as if I am trying to hold water in my hands.

 It seeps through my fingers.
 Tiny drops evaporate or are blown away by the wind

 All that seems left sometimes is a deep, calm, current pushing us together and keeping us afloat.

-After some research I’m still not sure exactly where this concept originated but generally this is the idea.
+After some research, I’m still not sure exactly where this concept originated but generally, this is the idea.
 Unlike soul mates which are our perfect matches, twin flames are perfect mirrors!
 Think Ying-Yang.
 Twin flame relationships tend to be intensely passionate and sometimes intensely painful.
-Twin flames awaken us like nobody else and there purpose is to reveal who we really are.
-Well darn it all there ya go!
+Twin flames awaken us like nobody else and their purpose is to reveal who we really are.
+Well, darn it all there ya go!